Accommodation Strategy for Working Age Adults with Care and Support Needs

 Market position statement

-To assist in achieving the targets set out in the strategy, we have developed a market position statement to support our ambition to increase the supply of accessible, purpose-built homes for working age people with care and support needs.
+To help achieve the targets set out in our strategy, we have developed a Market Position Statement that supports our ambition to increase the supply of accessible, purpose-built homes for working-age people with care and support needs.

 We launched our Supported Living Framework in April 2025.
 Supported living referrals will be directed through the framework, and many of the framework providers are expanding their services within Central Bedfordshire.
 The framework consists of 3 lots and supports individuals with learning disabilities, physical disabilities, neurodiversity and/or enduring mental health conditions.